DoctorWkt/alic/docs/overview.md

   * Types have sizes: `int8`, `uint16`, `flt32` etc.
   * `bool` isn't an integer type. `true`, `false` and `NULL` are built in.
   * Enums are just a way of naming integer values.
-  * A nicer syntax for defining structs and unions.
+  * A nicer syntax for defining structs, unions and function pointers.
   * Built-in types can be renamed with ranges, e.g. `type age= uint8 range 0 ...
 120;`.
 Range checking is done at runtime.
   * Assignments are *not* expressions, only statements.
   * *alic* has several `foreach` loop variants.